opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 ''''''''''''
 When you need to synchronize the movement of a character’s lips with the sound of the speech, you can take advantage of the possibility to examine the audio files loaded in the scene.

 Once you have created different mouth images, you can analyze the audio files to find where to place specific mouth drawings.
-If mouth drawings belong to one single animation level, you can quickly change the mouth drawing at a specific frame by picking drawings from the level strip or by flipping through drawings using one of the Skeleton tool ( |Toonz71_261| ) features (see

-:ref:`Using the Level Strip <using_the_level_strip>`  and

-:ref:`Animating Models <animating_models>`  ).
+If mouth drawings belong to one single animation level, you can quickly change the mouth drawing at a specific frame by picking drawings from the level strip or by flipping through drawings using one of the Skeleton tool (|skeleton|) features (see :ref:`Using the Level Strip <using_the_level_strip>`  and :ref:`Animating Models <animating_models>`  ).